 Observe the reaction

-Observation: Fizzing and bubbling occur!
+Observation: Fizzing and bubbling occurs!

 Why it works: When citric acid dissolves in water, the polar molecules of water interact with citric acid, an interaction that pulls apart the hydrogen atoms bonded to oxygen in the acid.
 It's a triprotic acid, meaning it can donate up to three hydrogen ions (H⁺) per molecule in water.

 The hydrogen atoms, due to being tugged away by the water molecules, slowly lose their attachment with the citric acid molecule and become free-floating hydrogen ions (H+, protons) in solution.
 These newly formed H⁺ Ions make the solution acidic.
-But because it’s a weak acid, only a fraction of the citric acid molecules fully donate H⁺ ions.
+But because it’s a weak acid, only a fraction of the citric acid molecules fully donates H⁺ ions.
 That’s why lemon juice has a sour taste but isn’t corrosive enough to burn your mouth like strong acids (e.g., hydrochloric acid).

 Bonus Tip: Try comparing the reaction using vinegar or orange juice and notice differences in intensity—that's acidity in action!